Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Numerical investigation of the ansatze capabilities

 Assuming that the classical optimization process does not end up in local minima, an ansatz with a strong encoding capability will return a fidelity $\mathcal{F}$ close to unity.
 We numerically check this property by optimizing the quantum circuit's parameters to minimize a complementary measure that is the infidelity

-that is naturally lower-bounded by zero.
-In the spirit of Ref.~\onlinecite{cade2020strategies} on the Fermi--Hubbard model, we progressively increase the number of layers in the quantum circuits and perform a VQA where the infidelity is used as a cost function.
-As the number of layers increases, so does the expressibility of the ansatz in practice.
-We continue to increase the number of layers until the fidelity of the ground state reaches at least $\mathcal{F} \geq 99\%$ (conversely $\mathcal{I} < 1\%$).
-Note that no mention has been made so far about the nature of the initial state $\ket{\Psi_{ini}}$, for which we considered two choices: a monomodal and a bimodal states, detailed later in section~\ref{sec:BHdimer}.
+which is naturally lower-bounded by zero.
+Note that no mention has been made so far about the nature of the initial state $\ket{\Psi_{ini}}$, for which we considered two choices: a single-mode and a two-mode states, detailed later in section~\ref{sec:BHdimer}.